This article was last updated in January 2022.

 Panels allows website administrators to create custom layouts for different uses through a drag-and-drop interface.
 The content manager then lets you enter content within your layout and integration with other systems allows you to create nodes, landing pages, and even override system pages such as taxonomies and nodes to enable finely tuned customization of your website.

-This module integrates Silverpop's tracking API and XML API to track your website’s users through various flows and levels of engagement.
-Engage offers sophisticated marketing automation product capabilities that leverage behaviors, maximize campaign effectiveness, help to and drive revenue.
+Engage offers sophisticated marketing automation product capabilities that leverage behaviours, maximize campaign effectiveness, help to and drive revenue.

 - Re-sorting the default front page view;